Our Governing Board

 David left Index in 2013 to pursue a career in education.
 He completed the PGCE program offered by Ecolint that same year and went on to teach History at LGB.
 He taught in the high-school in French and English for 5 years and enjoyed it tremendously.
 In June 2019, he decided to change professions once again in order to pursue a career in audiovisual production focusing on "content that matters".

-David has 2 children; a daughter who graduated from LGB in 2020 and a son who will graduate in 2023.
+David has 2 children; a daughter who graduated from LGB in 2020 and a son who graduated in 2023.

-Oksana has been elected to the Governing Board of the ECOLINT Foundation for the period 2022-2026.
-She is a member of the Finance and Nominating and Governance committees.
+She has been elected to the Governing Board of the ECOLINT Foundation for the period 2023-2024.
+She is a member of the Finance and the Strategic Planning Committees.

 Staff observers